noemielefrancq/paper-index-fitness-dynamics-trees/README.md

 In the repo you will find:

 1. In `1_Data`, the data used in the paper.
-2. In `2_Codes`, the codes that are behind the analysis:
+2. In `2_Functions`, the codes that are behind the analysis:
-    - fitness dynamics
+    - fitness index dynamics
     - lineages detection
-    - lineage fitness
+    - lineage fitness estimation
     - lineage-defining mutations
 3. In `3_Analysis_per_pathogen`, the analysis per pathogen